openwdl/wdl/modules/SPEC.md

 If `<sub-path>` is omitted, the target module is the one whose `module.json` sits at the root of the dependency source.

+Each component of `<dep-name>` and `<sub-path>` must be a valid WDL identifier, per the symbolic module path grammar in [`SPEC.md`](../SPEC.md).
+Empty components, leading or trailing `/`, `.`, `..`, whitespace, null bytes, and any other character not permitted in a WDL identifier are themselves not permitted in a symbolic module path.
+Because `<sub-path>` is the directory path (relative to the source root) that contains the target module's `module.json`, this means every directory along the path from the source root to a module's root must itself be named with a valid WDL identifier.
+Resolvers must reject symbolic paths that violate this rule rather than performing path joins that could escape the resolved module's directory.

 Examples, given a consumer `module.json` with `"openwdl": { "git": "https://github.com/openwdl/tasks", "version": "^1.0.0" }`:

 - `openwdl` refers to a module whose `module.json` lives at the root of `openwdl/tasks`.